Back Arrow Icon

 3. Seeking Help from RAs: Users report feeling awkward and more strained in their roommate relationships after seeking assistance from RA, as these interventions often fail to resolve conflicts effectively and instead exacerbate tension.

-We summarize insights and problems from three perspectives...
+We summarised insights and problems from 3 students perspectives.

 1. How might we help international students ensure their efforts in shared responsibilities are recognized by their roommates to promote fair treatment?